Ada County passes nondiscrimination ordinance

 The nondiscrimination ordinance’s goal is to make sure “all persons, regardless of sexual orientation and gender identity/expression enjoy the full benefits of citizenship and are afforded equal opportunities for employment, housing, commercial property and the use of public accommodations.”

-Several people testifying Wednesday night related their stories of workplace and housing discrimination.
+Several people testifying Feb.
+12 related their stories of workplace and housing discrimination.
 Saga Christian, a schoolteacher in Meridian, said at various times, due to her identity as a trans woman, people had refused to offer her a place to live or had not given her an interview.

 “I found it difficult to find places to live.
 People would tell me they had openings and when they saw me, suddenly there weren’t any openings,” Christian said.